 18 October 2018

-Endometriosis is a condition where endometrium, tissue from the lining of the uterus, forms and grows in places outside the uterus.
+Endometriosis is a condition where the endometrium, tissue from the lining of the uterus, forms and grows in places outside the uterus.

 The only way to confirm a diagnosis of endometriosis is with diagnostic laparoscopic surgery.
 This is an outpatient procedure that involves making a small incision in the abdomen, through which the surgeon inserts a tube with a special camera and, if needed, small surgical instruments.